EPCOT (concept): General Electric's Progress City model

-The Carousel of Progress, sponsored by General Electric, was one of four of Walt Disney's pavilions at the 1964-1965 New York World's Fair (known as Progressland there).
-The show consisted of Audio-Animatronic "actors" presenting the progress of household technology through the decades.
-The same "family" was used for each time period.
+The Carousel of Progress, sponsored by General Electric, was one of four pavilions or attractions that Disney produced for the 1964 New York World's Fair.
+The show centered around an Audio-Animatronic family presenting the progress of household technology from the turn of the 20th century to the then-present.
 Guests were seated in an outer ring of six theaters that rotated around a fixed, circular stage.
-The Disneyland version of the Carousel opened in July 1967 and featured a huge, one-eighth scale model called Progress City.
-It could be viewed on foot or from the PeopleMover attraction in Tomorrowland.
-The model was constructed after Walt's death but featured the basic elements of the EPCOT plan: city center and hotel, high density apartments, greenbelt, and single family houses.
+The show's theme song, "There's a Great Big Beautiful Tomorrow," was written by the Sherman brothers and reflects Walt's upbeat view of progress and American industry.

-The model measured 6,900 square feet and included 22,000 trees and shrubs, 4,500 buildings lit from within, 1,400 street lights, a climate-controlled center city, amusement park rides in motion, sports stadiums, an airport, an atomic power plant, underground passageways, single family cul-de-sacs, retail stores, monorails, electric sidewalks, schools, churches, electric trains, electric carts, and PeopleMovers.
-The city was all-electric.
-The show's theme song, "There's a Great Big Beautiful Tomorrow," was written by Robert B. Sherman and Richard M. Sherman and reflects Walt's view of progress and American industry.
+When the Carousel of Progress opened in Tomorrowland at Disneyland in July 1967, it featured a huge, one-eighth-scale model called Progress City on the second floor as the show's finale.
+The model, which could be viewed either on foot or from the PeopleMover attraction, was constructed after Disney's death and was meant to be a visual representation of his EPCOT plans, including the city center and hotel, high-density apartments, greenbelt, and single-family houses.
+It measured 6,900 square feet and included 22,000 trees and shrubs, 4,500 buildings lit from within, 1,400 streetlights, a climate-controlled center city, an amusement park, sports stadiums, an airport, an atomic power plant, underground passageways, single-family culs-de-sac, electric sidewalks, schools, churches, electric trains, electric carts, and PeopleMovers.

-General Electric and Westinghouse had been in merger discussions with the Disney organization but a deal never came to fruition.
+General Electric and Westinghouse had been in merger discussions with the Disney organization, but a deal never came to fruition.
 EPCOT would be an expensive proposition.
-In a 1968 print advertisement, General Electric announced that it had "much of the technology needed....
+In a 1968 print advertisement, General Electric announced that it had "much of the technology needed ...
 But as futuristic as it sounds, it could be built today."
 The ad also featured a photograph of Progress City.
 General Electric was prepared to tackle EPCOT.

 Disneyland's Carousel of Progress closed in 1973 and the show was moved to Walt Disney World's Magic Kingdom in 1975.
 A portion of the Progress City architectural model is on display on the Tomorrowland Transit Authority PeopleMover today, located in Tomorrowland at the Magic Kingdom.